Skip to main content

 Orphaned Workspaces - Bulk

-To get more details on a specific workspace, click the name of the workspace on the report.
+To find more details for a specific workspace, click the workspace name on the report.

 • This opens the screen that shows more details about the workspace